Is a DUI a Felony or a Misdemeanor in Arizona? [Infographic]

 While these are the most common reasons your DUI could be elevated to a felony charge, they are not the only reasons.

 Make sure you talk to an experienced Phoenix DUI attorney from Tyler Allen Law Firm to make sure you are getting the best possible defense.
-Call us today at (602)456-0545.
+Contact us online or call us today at (602)456-0545.